5 min read

 Fermented applesauce is a healthy and delicious alternative if your baby refuse to eat sauerkraut or any of the other probiotic-rich foods due to the tart taste.
 Fermented applesauce helps build up the number of good bacteria in the gut of babies, and thereby, helps support gut health.
 Apples, sea salt and whey is all you need to make a mouthwatering batch of fermented applesauce.
 Give this dish more flavor by mixing in a bit of cinnamon.

 The high fat content and low acidity of cheese is what makes it a great source of probiotics.
-However, not all types of cheese will contain live cultures of bacteria.
+However, not all types of cheese will have live cultures of bacteria.
 The kind of cheese that you are looking for is made from the raw milk of cows or goats.
-Some of the cheeses that contain probiotics are edam, feta, gouda, gruyere, emmental, and cheddar.
+Some of the cheeses that have probiotics are edam, feta, gouda, gruyere, emmental, and cheddar.
 Often packaging featuring the terms ‘made from raw milk’ or ‘unpasteurized’ are written on the food label while searching for these cheeses at the supermarket.

 Buttermilk is a fermented drink that is the byproduct of making butter from milk.
-It is often called Grandma’s probiotic because it contains live cultures of good bacteria.
+It is often called Grandma’s probiotic because it has live cultures of good bacteria.
 The milk offers different strains of probiotics and is also low in calories and fat.
 Beware while buying buttermilk in the supermarkets because it is likely to be the cultured type which does not have any probiotics in it.
 The ideal way to ensure that you are giving your baby quality probiotics through buttermilk is to make it at home.
 Check out this easy, 2 ingredient recipe.

 Supporting your child’s gut health starts with healthy eating and choosing foods rich in probiotics.
 If you find that your child resists some of the probiotic foods mentioned here or have been looking for a probiotic to support your baby’s gut health consider a high quality probiotic supplement for babies.